joshuasommerfeld/klaxons-at-dawn/README.md

 **Advantage**: When you're lying to people, being underhanded.

-**Special**: One time, you can steal any piece of gear off another player without them (immediately) knowing.
+**Special**: One time, you can give the players an alternative to a decision (forced or no) made by the Paragon.
+All other players can choose to go with you, or stay with the Paragon.

 ### Survivalist
 You were prepared for this.
 Whether you wanted it to happen, or whether it kept you up at night, you've got everything you need in that head of yours.
 Surround yourself with people that are useful, and the rest...well they aren't going to make it anyway.
 Just follow your rules, and don't do anything stupid.